Birthday cake on a stick? Almost!

 - 1 cup oat flour

-- 5-6 tbsp strawberry jam (or raspberry jam)
+- 5-6 tablespoon strawberry jam (or raspberry jam)

-- 1/8 tsp beetroot powder (adjust amount to get the color you want)
+- ⅛ teaspoon beetroot powder (adjust amount to get the color you want)

-- 1 tsp almond butter or cashew butter
+- 1 teaspoon almond butter or cashew butter

 - In a mixing bowl, combine the oat flour, cacao powder, strawberry jam, coconut oil, and vanilla.
 Depending on the consistency of your strawberry jam, you might want to adjust the amount.
 You should get a soft and just slightly sticky dough.
 Start with 5 tablespoons, and if it's too dry, add more strawberry jam.